 Folks were sneaking to fast food joints to grab a straw to try and experience this strange phenomenon and one woman even attempted with a turkey baster, to which her comrades replied that they hoped she removed the rubber part before attempting.

-Some were defending this technique as if were their own flesh and blood, "It is not a sick joke!
-This was actually useful advice."
+Some were defending this technique as if were their own flesh and blood, “It is not a sick joke!
+This was actually useful advice.”
 One man even mentioned that a speech pathologist had taught him this trick and that he found it helpful.
 I smiled a bit there because straw phonation has been a shining star in my bag of tricks because of its ease of use.
 For easy to use diameters, try these.
 Narrow diameters produce more occlusive effect, like these.
 For the more environmentally conscious vocalist, these metal ones are great!

 I chimed in with, “Straw phonation is a form of semi-occluded vocal tract exercises.
 Humming and lip trills and tongue trills and straw phonation are all semi-occluded vocal tract exercises.
 This allows for the singer to phonate with no excess glottic tension at the level of the vocal cords.
 It also elongates the vocal tract and narrows it, providing inertive reactance (back pressure) at the vocal cords.
 The vocal tract actually assists the vocal cords in vibration, easing their load.”